ironsmile/euterpe/README.md

 ```

 Returns a bitmap image representing an artist if one is available.
 Searching for artwork works like this: if artist image is found in the database then it will be used.
 In case there is not and HTTPMS is configured to download images from interned and has a Discogs access token then it will use the MusicBrainz and Discogs APIs in order to retrieve an image.
 By default no internet requests are made.

+By default the full size image will be served.
+One could request a thumbnail by appending the `?size=small` query.

 #### Upload Artist Image